ReinoutDeBleser/basic-angular-form/README.md

 step 15: pending, last thing keeps eluding me, need to review documentation for obverve-subscribe and implement correctly. going to review the entirety of 15 and break it down step by step.
-Day 3: step 16 is causing difficulty. came down to not having the right url when i was trying to write to and some other syntax mistakes; figured it out but took a long time. there's 4 more steps and 6 more hours today. i'll need to step it up to finish in time.
+Day 3: step 16 is causing difficulty. came down to not having the right url when i was trying to write to and some other syntax mistakes; figured it out but took a long time. there's 4 more steps and 6 more hours today. i'll need to step it up to finish in time. back from lunch,  at step 17-18 trying to get the last basic functionality elements working.

 ### Features - checklist :heavy_check_mark:
 -finished elements will be checked off-